Xithrius/TODO/README.md

 - [ ] Make a mod in some game
 - [ ] Rust TUI template
 - [ ] Interpreter for own language
+- [ ] GitHub label templates with a bot or browser extension